 Another Royal Christmas

-In just 7 days Prince Duncan (Kirk Barker), the future king of Balemont, is expected to marry a woman he doesn't love but who has been picked by his parents, Queen Ariana (Kelly LeBrock) and the King (Maxwell Caulfield), because she will make an ideal Princess.
+In just 7 days Prince Duncan (Kirk Barker), the future king of Balemont, is expected to marry a woman he doesn't love but who has been picked by his parents, Queen Ariana (Kelly LeBrock - Weird Science) and the King (Maxwell Caulfield - I'm Not Ready for Christmas), because she will make a perfect Princess.
 Unhappy at having an arranged marriage Duncan flees his small European country and heads to America to search out true love.
-It is there what he meets Emma (Viva Bianca) who despite having dreamed of seeing the world now runs the family diner and cares for her younger sister Alice (Brittany Beery) as sadly they lost both of their parents in a car accident and is struggling financially.
+It is there that he meets Emma (Viva Bianca - Love at the Christmas Table) who despite having dreamed of seeing the world now runs the family diner and cares for her younger sister Alice (Brittany Beery), as sadly they lost both of their parents in a car accident, whilst trying to make ends meet which is not easy as they are struggling financially.

 It is worth remembering that whilst you could say that when it comes to Christmas movies the Hallmark Channel are the experts there are other TV networks which have their own seasonal offerings.
 It is why over the years you get those movies which are simply familiar, reworking the same sort of storyline which you will have encountered a few times before and truth be told you will encounter again if you are a fan of made for TV movies let alone Christmas movies.
 And that brings me to "A Prince for Christmas" another movie which reworks the Prince from Europe masquerading as a normal guy in America and meeting a young woman who inevitably works in the small town diner.

-Now I am not going to try and dress "A Prince for Christmas" up too much because there is no disguising that the basic storyline follows pretty much the same path as others.
-But as always there are some nice embellishments to the basic storyline such as not only Emma caring for her teenage sister but also due to it being Christmas when her parents died doesn't really do Christmas.
+Now I am not going to try and dress "A Prince for Christmas" up too much because there is no disguising that the basic storyline follows pretty much the same one that other movies have.
+But as always there are some nice embellishments to the basic storyline such as not only does Emma care for her teenage sister but also due to it being Christmas when her parents died she doesn't really do Christmas.
 It isn't that any of this is in truth that new but the writers have done a nice job of bringing together the familiar into an entertaining if predictable Christmas movie.